7wick/covid-vaccine-notifier-browser/README.md

 4. git checkout main
 5. git pull

-**Note:** You need to re-edit you input.json file after these step, else you will get wrong information.
+**Note:** You need to re-edit your input.json file after these steps, else you will get wrong information.
 Follow from step 5 and 6 above